 Legal translations in over 40 languages of contracts, judgments, prospectuses, agreements, protocols and other legal documents that are subject to strict confidentiality.

-We translate internal and external documents for companies, such as policies, codes and standards, to and from several languages.
-These may include a company’s code of ethics (CoE) or code of conduct (CoC), financial policies covering aspects such as anticorruption and risk, or employee policies relating to subcontractor/supplier insurance policies, pay and benefits or health and safety.
+Our legal translation services include providing translations of internal and external documents for companies, such as policies, codes and standards, to and from several languages.
+These may include a company’s code of ethics (CoE) or code of conduct (CoC), financial policies covering aspects such as anticorruption and risk, or other employee policies relating to subcontractors and suppliers, insurance policies, pay and benefits or health and safety.
 Many of our clients ask us to translate these documents into all the languages spoken in the markets where their company operates.

-Other types of documents in the legal translation category include legal provisions and standards used in accounting, financial reporting and notes to financial statements.
-An IPO or new share issue prospectus also contains legal sections and we are happy to translate those as well.
-Our Swedish and English translators have many years of experience of this type of legal translation.
+Other types of documents for translation where it is crucial that the legal translation is accurate include legal regulations and standards used in financial reporting, such as annual, quarterly and year-end reports.
+An IPO or new share issue prospectus also contains legal sections that we can help you to translate.
+As a legal translation company, we have numerous Swedish and English translators who have many years of experience of this type of legal translation.

 We are language professionals – our customers can attest to that.
 Read customer cases from other companies and their journey with us.

 Do you need help with translation or language review?
 Please contact us!